Fonds F0164 - Leo Panitch fonds

 Biographical history

-Leo Panitch is a Distinguished Research Professor, renowned political economist, Marxist theorist and editor of the Socialist Register.
+Leo Panitch was a Distinguished Research Professor, renowned political economist, Marxist theorist and editor of the Socialist Register.
 He was born 3 May 1945 in Winnipeg, Manitoba and received a B.A.
 (Hons.) from the University of Manitoba in 1967 and a M.Sc.(Hons.) and PhD from the London School of Economics and Political Science in 1968 and 1974, respectively.
 He was a Lecturer, Assistant Professor, Associate Professor and Professor at Carleton University between 1972 and 1984.

 Custodial history